dataluscorp/browser/browser/components/urlbar/docs/telemetry.rst

   .. note::
-    Due to the potentially sensitive nature of these data, they are currently collected only on pre-release version of Firefox.
+    Due to the potentially sensitive nature of these data, they are currently collected only on pre-release version of Datalus.
 See bug 1686330.